A guide for spiritual seekers, leaders, and companions

 Reflective Questions:

-is it possible to hold paradoxes and move forward?
+Is it possible to hold paradoxes and move forward?
 For example, suffering and a Loving God?.

 Is this a Winter season that will pass?
 What might Spring look like for you?